DanOlner/randomNetworkDistancer/README.md

 (using 2 `elements' as this code does; see link above for explanation of elements).
 It will take about 8 minutes if you want to collect your daily allowance in one code run.

+The API doesn't appear to require a key or a specific IP address, though the API page suggests it does.
+I'd be interested in hearing if it works for others.

 To get it going, open the script in R and do the following:

 * Set your working directory appropriately